 The Common Horizon criterion requires the moon to be sightable with similar appearance in two locations if one location is to accept the sighting of the other.
 This requires that the locations have geographic proximity.
-The moon is expected to have widespread visibility in the Americas on the evening of May 5, 2019, but it may not be easily visible in more northern parts.
+The moon is expected to be visible in the southern portion of North America on the evening of May 5, 2019, but it may not be easily visible in more northern parts.
 However, it is expected to be easily visible on May 6.
 As such, the first day of Ramadan by criterion may fall on May 6 or May 7 depending on one’s geographic location and moon sighting.
 There is more certainty regarding the first day of Shawwal.
-As there is widespread visibility on the evening of June 4, Eid-al-Fitr in the Americas by either local sighting or Common Horizon criterion is likely to be on June 15, 2018.
+As there is widespread visibility on the evening of June 4, Eid-al-Fitr by Common Horizon criterion is expected on June 5.